Blockdaemon/bpm-polkadot/README.md

 1. macOS recent version
 2. Docker for Mac

+Your user must be in the docker group.

 To use the plugin directly:

 1. Build the binary or download a pre-build binary from https://runner-test.sfo2.digitaloceanspaces.com/polkadot-0.5.0-linux-amd64